n9e/grafana-n9e-datasource/README.md

 ## Configuration

-Add field `tokens` in monapi.yml and use this token as API Key when config n9e datasource.
+Add field `tokens` in monapi.yml and use this token when config n9e datasource.

 ```
 tokens: